St Martin's College

-St Martin's College was a British higher education college with campuses in Lancaster, Ambleside and Carlisle, as well as sites in Whitehaven, Barrow and London.
-It provided undergraduate and postgraduate courses in the arts, humanities, business studies, teacher training, health and social care.
-In 2006 the college was granted the power to award its own degrees (prior to this they were accredited by Lancaster University).
+St Martin's College (Note: The college's name is sometimes given as S Martin's or S. Martin's according to traditional usage.) was a British higher education college with campuses in Lancaster, Ambleside and Carlisle, as well as sites in Whitehaven, Barrow and London.
+Established as a teacher training college, it ultimately provided undergraduate and postgraduate courses in the arts, humanities, business studies, teacher training, health and social care.
+In 2006 the college was granted the power to award its own degrees – prior to this they were accredited by Lancaster University.
 On 1 August 2007, the college merged with other institutions to form the University of Cumbria.

-History
+Foundation

-St Martin's College opened in 1964, founded by the Church of England as a college of education to train teachers, one of only two church colleges to be established in the 20th century.
+St Martin's College opened in Lancaster in 1964, founded by the Church of England as a college of education to train teachers, one of only two church colleges to be established in the 20th century.
 Built on the former site of Bowerham Barracks, the college opened with 89 students.
 The college was officially opened by the Queen Mother in 1967.

-The college is named after St Martin of Tours, a Roman soldier who tore his cloak in two to clothe a naked beggar and later had a vision of Christ wearing the cloak.
+The college was named after St Martin of Tours, a Roman soldier who tore his cloak in two to clothe a naked beggar and later had a vision of Christ wearing the cloak.
 It is significant because just as St Martin renounced his life as a soldier after this to take on a life of caring and teaching, Bowerham Barracks left behind its military past to become a Church College.

 The college's founder principal was Dr Hugh Pollard, who stayed with the college until his retirement in 1976.
 He had overseen the college’s establishment and led it through its formative years.
 The student population had grown to 700 students by the time of Dr Pollard’s retirement.